Denmark–Turkey relations

 (Roj TV's broadcasting license was suspended by the Supreme Court in Denmark on February 27, 2014).

-Denmark is a member of the European Union, Turkey is not a member.
+Denmark is a member of the EU, Turkey is EU candidate.

 History

 These relations date back 250 years and actually started in the field of trade in the 18th century.
 On 14 October 1756, an Agreement of Friendship and Trade was signed by the Sultan Osman III and the King Frederick V. In 1758, Denmark has appointed an extraordinary representative to the Ottoman Empire.

 Thirty Years' War

 From 1618 to 1648, Denmark and the Ottoman Empire fought together against the Holy Roman Empire as allies, from 1618 to 1629.
 In 1643, Denmark aligned with the Catholic powers against Ottoman Empire and Sweden.

 Great Northern War

 In the Great Northern War, Denmark and the Ottoman Empire were at war against each other.